backstage/backstage/docs/overview/architecture-overview.md

 This will create a container called `example-backend`.

-The lighthouse-audit-service container is already publicly available in Docker Hub and can be downloaded and ran with
+The lighthouse-audit-service container is already publicly available in Docker Hub and can be downloaded and run with

 ```bash
 docker run spotify/lighthouse-audit-service:latest